RYAN

 L'HISTOIRE

 Ryan Bloom was born and raised in Washington, D.C.
-He teaches creative writing, literature, and composition at the University of Maryland, Baltimore County.
+He has taught creative writing, literature, and composition at the University of Maryland, Baltimore County, and is currently Distinguished Writer-in-Residence at Wesleyan University.

 BOOKS